changgezuo/college/readme.txt

-the courses code in syracuse university
+the courses' codes in syracuse university